rwigren/Constant-shift-embedding/README.md

 # Constant-shift-embedding
-implementation of the constant shift embedding (CSE) method
+Implementation of the constant shift embedding (CSE) method using similarity or dissimilarity matrices.